Lynx Software Technologies Sees Growing Demand For Timesys Vigilestm As A Leading SBOM Lifecycle And Vulnerability Management Tool For Edge Applicatio...

 trust of industry leaders, enhancing the resilience of embedded systems globally.

-Lineo Solutions: President and CEO Akira Kobayashi praised Vigiles' automation applications, stating, "With Vigiles, Timesys is delivering a breakthrough in the automation of vulnerability identification, tracking, analysis and mitigation."
+Lineo Solutions: President and Director, Corporate Officer, Akira Kobayashi praised Vigiles' automation applications, stating, "With Vigiles, Timesys is delivering a breakthrough in the automation of vulnerability identification, tracking, analysis and mitigation."

 Doug Britton